ctrl-plus-w/vilnius-tech-schedule/ui/README.md

-# NextJS Project Template

-This repository is a Next.js (App Router) project template using TailwindCSS, ESLint & Prettier.
+# Vilnius Tech Schedule - UI

 ## Installation

-1. Change the project name in the `package.json`.
+1. (Optional) Run `nvm use` to switch to the Node.js version specified in the `.nvmrc` file.
 2. Run `pnpm install`
+3. Build the project with `pnpm run build`
+4. Start the script with `pnpm run start`